A class of parabolic reaction-diffusion systems governed by spectral fractional Laplacians : Analysis and numerical simulations: Introduction

 \smallbreak Before concluding the introduction, it is worth noting that the global existence of strong solutions to System $(S)$ with regional fractional Laplacians of different orders, will be addressed in a forthcoming work, in the case where $\Omega$ is either bounded or equal to $\mathbb{R}^N$.

 \smallbreak The structure of this article is as follows.
 In Section 2, we provide the necessary background for the subsequent sections.
-First, we give two equivalent definitions of the $(SFL)$, the adequate framework and some fundamental properties of the corresponding semigroup.
+First, we give two equivalent definitions of the $SFL$, the appropriate framework and some fundamental properties of the corresponding semigroup.
 Then, we address a fractional evolution equation.
-More precisely, We investigate the criteria for ensuring the boundedness of the solution.
+More precisely, we investigate the criteria for ensuring the boundedness of the solution.
 Additionally, we focus on relevant concepts such as the dual problem, maximal regularity and the comparison principle.
 Section 3 is divided into four subsections.
 In subsection 3.1, we begin by investigating the local existence of strong solutions to System \eqref{ReactiondiffusionSystem1}.
 Subsection 3.2 is dedicated to extending Pierre's duality lemma to the fractional case with different orders.
-To do so, we will establish a result that contributes to this extension. {Subsections 3.3 and 3.4 are devoted respectively to the proofs of our two main global existence theorems.
-In Section 4, we present some numerical simulations to explore the global existence of solutions to System \eqref{Brusselator1}.
+Subsections 3.3 and 3.4 are devoted respectively to the proofs of our two main global existence theorems.
+In Section 4, we present some numerical simulations to explore the global existence of solutions to System \eqref{SystemChemReac-DiffFR2-} in an open theoretical case.

 \medbreak Now let us fix some notations that will be used throughout this work. \smallbreak {\bf Notations.} \begin{itemize} \item[---] $\Omega$ is a bounded regular open subset of $\mathbb{R}^N$ {with $N\in\mathbb{N}^*$}. \item[---] For any $T>0$, $Q_T:= (0,T)\times \Omega$ and $\Sigma_T:= (0,T)\times \partial\Omega$. \item[---]For any $p\in[1,+\infty)$, $\|\phi\|_{L^p(\Omega)}=\left(\dis\int_\Omega|\phi(\mathbf{x})|^pd\mathbf{x} \right)^{\frac1p}$ and $\|\psi\|_{L^p(Q_T)}=\left(\dis\int_0^T -2mm\int_\Omega|\psi(t,\mathbf{x})|^p dt d\mathbf{x} \right)^{\frac1p}$. \item[---] $\|\phi\|_{L^\infty(\Omega)}= \esssup\limits_{\mathbf{x}\in\Omega} |\phi(\mathbf{x})|$ and $\|\psi\|_{L^\infty(Q_T)}= \esssup\limits_{(t,\mathbf{x})\in Q_T} |\psi(t,\mathbf{x})|$. \item[---] The boundary operator $\mathcal{B}$ is defined as: